lorenzleutgeb/atlas/ARTIFACT.md

   Wall clock runtime: 15 minutes
   Limit for memory: 24GiB

 These (and other) parameters as well as logging configuration can be changed in `atlas.properties`.

-All results were computed on a machine with 32GiB main memory, and computations took on the order of less than a second up to fifteen minutes.
+All results were computed on a machine with 64GiB main memory, and computations took on the order of less than a second up to fifteen minutes.

 # Response

-We have no response for reviews 2 and 3 because there were no questions raised.
-A response regarding review 1 (with inline quotes) follows.

-We thank all reviewers for their efforts, which will certainly result in improving the quality of the artifact and our work.

----

 Regarding your item (1):

-Please consider the following list of invocations which correspond directly to lines in the result table from our paper:
+Please consider the following list of invocations which correspond directly to lines in the result table from the associated paper:

     ./lac run --home resources/examples --tactics resources/tactics "SplayTree\\.splay_eq"
     ./lac run --home resources/examples --tactics resources/tactics "SplayTree\\.splay_eq_min"